ipsusu/ipsuShade/README.md

     If you only have a `reshade-shaders` folder, you might have duplicate MultiLUT shaders in that folder somehow.

-- <b>My XIV HUD job gauges have a weird grey box around them!
-This didn't happen in GShade!</b> (image below)
+- <b>My XIV HUD job gauges have a weird grey box around them, this didn't happen in GShade!</b> (image below)

     <img src="https://i.imgur.com/tANpywx.png"></img>